JuliaRegistries/TagBot/README.md

 ## Setup

-Create a file at `.github/workflows/TagBot.yml` with the following contents:
+Create a file at `.github/workflows/TagBot.yml` with the following contents.
+Please note: the file **must** have exactly the name `.github/workflows/TagBot.yml`.

 ```yml
 name: TagBot